WalletConnect/walletconnect-docs/docs/kotlin/push/wallet-usage.md

 )
 ```

 To send an approval for the subscription request, pass `Push.Wallet.Params.Approve` to the `PushWalletClient.approve` function to establish a subscription and notify the Dapp.
+The request id for `Push.Wallet.Params.Approve` will be available from the `Push.Wallet.Event.Request` of `onPushRequest` from the PushWalletClient.Delegate

+#

 ### Reject Request